ak-and-co911/PollenGrainClassification_Final_IO_project/README.md

 [Link to the training colab notebook]( https://colab.research.google.com/drive/1e8LidrWrF7aGUCf7pUDzSbYnnQ4_83L1?usp=sharing) The python file contains the code to run the trained model

-***Note: download the trained model and the dataset from the links in the .txt file and also download the modules used given above to run the python program in your PC.
-Don’t forget to change the file paths of the model and the dataset in the python code.***
 ## Approach used to increase accuracy:
 Data augmentation with horizontal and vertical flipping